Educational Parenting Story

 In this Educational Parenting Story, an experienced teacher discovers that an honest perspective may change her in ways she little expected.

 Grace knew all about parents, but she tried her darndest to love them anyway.
-Married, though childless (to her mother’s chagrin), after five years as principal of the local grade school and junior high, she felt like a mother to hundreds.
+Married, though childless, after five years as principal of the local grade school and junior high, she felt like a mother to hundreds.
 She understood children’s emotional roller coasters all too well, having vivid memories of her own trials and tribulations.
 Few kid encounters discombobulated her tranquil spirits.
 Her childhood enemy, Libby Lawrence—who remarkably became a best friend and mentor—had taught her the magical keys to serenity: clear boundaries and an honest perspective.

 Such wisdom she was forever sharing with the forlorn students who, for some stupid infraction, mindless cruelty, or petulant fit of revenge, sat on the wood frame chair set before her desk.